 2. Salmon

 Salmon is another treat your cat will love from the Christmas dinner table.
 Salmon is a healthy treat for your cat, but not all of the time.
-Salmon is full of omega-3 fatty acids, protein, and vitamins, which are all things your cat needs to be healthy for many Christmases to come.
+Salmon is a source of omega-3 fatty acids, protein, and vitamins, which are all things your cat needs to be healthy for many Christmases to come.

 3. Ham

-Giving your cat a sliver of ham is also okay, but not too much because of the high salt content.
+Giving your cat a sliver of ham is also okay, but not too much because of the high fat and calorie content.
 It’s also better to feed the cat ham with all the fat removed.
 Most hams, especially ones made for Christmas, tend to have a lot of fat on them; some are coated with seasoning or glaze.
 A plain piece of unseasoned ham is ideal for your cat but offer it as a treat instead of a meal.

 4. Prawns and Shrimp